 - Street parking after October 15 (or as marked by the city) - 3.
 Restricted Parking (Upperclassmen): The following parking lots are available to upperclassmen (So., Jr., and Sr.) on an unlimited basis: - Lot A (behind Colenbrander and Hospers) - Lot E (north of Courtyard Village) - Courtyard Village Strip Lots - All Open Parking Lots, designated below - 4.
+Graduate Assistants & Graduate Program Parking - Street Parking West of Courtyard Village is Reserved for Graduate Assistants and Graduate Program Students Only.
+(Special Parking Pass is Issued.) - 5.
 Open Parking: The following parking lots are for all students but intended primarily for freshmen: - Lot B (north of Jaycee Park) - Lot C (corner of Albany and 6th Street paved and lit up) - North side of Industrial Road (south of Bultman Center & Rowenhorst Student Center) - Lot F (west of Juffer Fieldhouse) - Lot H (located across Hwy 10 from Zwemer and VPH) The rows on the east end next to Conoco that are marked with signs as open student parking may be used as such overnight.
 All other spots in this lot are designated as No Overnight. - Lot J (located at the south end of the Bultman Center) Parking spaces around the center islands that are marked with signs as open student parking may be used as such overnight.
-All other spots in this lot are designated as No Overnight. - Lot K (Northeast of Seventh and Delaware) - Lot L (Southwest of Seventh and Delaware) - 5.
+All other spots in this lot are designated as No Overnight. - Lot K (Northeast of Seventh and Delaware) - Lot L (Southwest of Seventh and Delaware) - 6.
 Other Restrictions - Spaces reserved for the handicapped must be left clear for disabled persons.
 Unauthorized vehicles in these areas are subject to a \$50 fine and may be towed at the owner's expense. - Sidewalks, driveways, grassy areas, emergency, loading and service areas must be kept clear at all times.
 This includes access to trash bins.
 Vehicles parked in these areas may be ticketed and towed at the owner's expense. - Driving too fast in campus parking areas, driving on the grass/sidewalks or altering a parking tag can result in fines and/or removal of your parking tag.